AnyDSL/molecular-dynamics/neighborlists/README.md

 runs: Number of test runs
 threads: Number of threads used for parallelization
 -vtk: If this argument is provided, vtk output files are created in the directory specified.
 All other simulation parameters are currently hardcoded.
+If you want to do a specific performance monitoring of the force computation kernel, you can enable the "MONITOR_FORCE_COMPUTATION"-flag in CMake.
+Additionally, the number of FLOPS can be directly counted with the flag "COUNT_FLOPS".